 North Dakota historically ranks high in binge drinking and alcohol abuse.
-There is good news; youth alcohol consumption has declined during the past few years.
+There is good news however, in that youth alcohol consumption has declined during the past few years.
 Several community groups have been established to address this topic and have achieved some significant outcomes in policy, education and advocacy.